grantcurell/grantcurell.github.io/docs/Notes on mdraid Performance Testing/README.md

 Dell R840
 12 Intel P4610
+NVMe drives are only attached to processors three and four in the split backplane configuartion.
 ## My Configuration

-1. I checked firmware rev with `nvme list` to make sure that all drives were the same
+1. I checked firmware rev with `nvme list` to make sure that all drives were the same.
+If not need to update
+   1. TODO still need to do
+2. Set the CPU governor to performance.
+You can check the governors with `cpupower frequency-info --governors` and then set it with `cpupower frequency-set --governor performance`.
+You can check the current governor with `cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_governor` (substitute the CPU number accordingly)
+3.

-### FIO
+### FIO Command

 #### libaio